Reading Recovery

-Developed by renowned New Zealand scholar and researcher Marie Clay, Reading Recovery is a short-term, school-based literacy intervention for first-grade students who have difficulty learning to read and write.
+Reading Recovery® is a short-term, school-based literacy intervention for first-grade students who have difficulty learning to read and write.

 In Reading Recovery, specially trained teachers work with students individually for 30-minute lessons each school day for 12 to 20 weeks.
 Reading Recovery is grounded in the five essential components of reading instruction—phonemic awareness, phonics, vocabulary, comprehension, and fluency.

-If you’d like to train a Reading Recovery teacher or set up a new Reading Recovery teacher training site in your area, our Center team would like to partner with you and provide our ongoing support.
+If you’d like to train a Reading Recovery or Literacy Lessons teacher or set up a new Reading Recovery teacher training site in your area, we would like to partner with you and provide ongoing support.

 Reading Recovery Works

-Learn more about Reading Recovery Council of North America here >
+Learn more on the Reading Recovery Council of North America website

 Reading Recovery Teacher Leader Training at Lesley University

 Lesley University provides graduate-level training for Reading Recovery Teachers and Teacher Leaders.
-We train Reading Recovery Teacher Leaders, who in turn train and support Reading Recovery teachers at regional training sites.
+We train Reading Recovery Teacher Leaders, who in turn train and support Reading Recovery and Literacy Lessons teachers at regional training sites.

-How Do I Bring Reading Recovery to My School or District?
+How Do I Bring Reading Recovery and/or Literacy Lessons to My School or District?

-Lesley University is a University Training Center for Reading Recovery.
-We train Teacher Leaders, who in turn, train and support Reading Recovery teachers in schools.
+Lesley University is a University Training Center for Reading Recovery and Literacy Lessons.
+We train Teacher Leaders, who in turn, train and support Reading Recovery and Literacy Lessons teachers in schools.

 Reading Recovery Sites That We Currently Support: